 Choir (ages 8-12) A one-semester class Jen Kalvoda

 Longfellow said, “Music is the universal language of mankind.”
 Come add your voice to the language of music!
 Your young singer will learn the basics of being a choral singer and grow their own personal musicianship.
-This will include healthy vocal and breathing techniques, as well as solfege (do re mi fa so la ti do) and the two fundamental skills of music: learning intervals for growing their sight-singing and ear-training.
-At the end of the class, students will perform what they have learned for you!.
+This will include healthy vocal and breathing techniques, as well as solfege (do re mi fa so la ti do) and the two fundamental skills of music: ear-training and learning intervals for growing their sight-singing.
+At the end of the class, students will perform what they have learned for you!

 Time: 12pm Cost: $85 Class Fee: $3